How to Grow Achillea

 Achillea is a summer flowering herbaceous perennial which flowers from June to September.
 Each flower head comprises hundreds of tiny flowers which are long lasting.
 Although often referred to by its common name Yarrow, this really refers to Achillea millefolium which is a white variety seen growing wild and illustrated below.
 The foliage of Achillea is attractive, light, feathered and a little like dill foliage in appearance.
 The foliage varies in colour from green to grey green, depending on the variety.
 Because Achillea is herbaceous, it does back over the winter to bare earth.

-Achillea looks good mixed in a border and is a good plant for beginner gardeners, being is easy to grow.
-Achillea has a wide range of flower colours, from the subtle shades in the image top left, ranging to bold coloured Achillea such as A. 'Golden plate' which is a strong bright yellow, image far right and A. 'Cerise Queen' center image.
+Achillea has a wide colour range, from the subtle shades in the image top left, ranging to bold coloured Achillea such as A. 'Golden plate' which is a strong bright yellow image far right and A. 'Cerise Queen' centre image.

 Achillea belong to a very useful group of plants whose flowers look good as they fade.
-This Achillea started blooming quite a strong pink (center image above,) and fades to a delicate shade.
+In the image above centre, this variety of Achillea started blooming in a strong pink and fades to a delicate shade, image left..
 This means that Achillea flowers continue to look good in the border for many weeks and blend well with grasses and late blooming summer flowers.

-Ideally, to prolong flowering, Achillea should be dead headed, but it is tempting to leave the flowers on the plant, because they look so good as they fade.
+Ideally, to prolong flowering, it is recommended to dead head Achillea, but it is tempting to leave the flowers on the plant because they look so good as they fade.

 The only slight downside to growing Achillea is , perhaps, their smell is not particularly floral.
 It is not very strong and you have to get up close to smell the flowers but they are a bit "catty".